seanredmond/heniautos/docs/index.rst

 Heniautos generates lunisolar calendars as used by ancient Greece cities based on modern calculations of historical (or modern) astronomical events—solstices, equinoxes, and phases of the moon.
-For fun it can create a calendar for current years so you can, for instance, see when important festivals would occur if they were still going on today.
+For fun it can create a calendar for current years.
 For instance, here’s what the Athenian calendar might look like in 2023 (as output by the command-line application):

 .. code-block:: console